-Mouth stuffing, by Mouse or anyone else, is an overfilling of the mouth with the selected food.
-For kids with FXS, it is usually an adaptive means of trying to succeed with eating.
-More on that later…
+Mouth stuffing is an overfilling of the mouth with the selected food.
+For kids with Fragile X syndrome, it is usually an adaptive means of trying to succeed with eating.
+More on that later …

 So why do these kids tend to overfill their mouths?
 Because it simply tastes so good?
 Not likely!

 Let’s get back to that 2-year-old.
-We pulled out our favorite trick (once Tracy got it away from Mouse, anyway): Pop Rocks!
-You know—that fizzy, bubbly candy that goes POP! in a kid’s mouth as soon as it gets wet.
+We pulled out our favorite trick: Pop Rocks!
+You know — that fizzy, bubbly candy that goes POP! in a kid’s mouth as soon as it gets wet.
 What a success!

-For our visiting 2-year-old, we saw an immediate change in oral awareness—which resulted in a corresponding increase in oral movements (both quality and quantity)—as he explored the Pop Rocks with his tongue, cheek, and lips.
+For our visiting 2-year-old, we saw an immediate change in oral awareness — which resulted in a corresponding increase in both quality and quantity of oral movements — as he explored the Pop Rocks with his tongue, cheek, and lips.
 All this with only four little Pop Rocks!

-- Play puppy dog by having your child bite on a frozen, wet wash rag as you try to tug it away as he clenches it.
+- Play puppy dog by having your child bite on a frozen, wet wash rag as you try to tug it away as they clench it between their teeth.

 - Provide your child with a variety of “chew toys” that provide resistance in the mouth.

 - Bubbles, bubbles, bubbles, and not just the kind in the little 99-cent bottle.
-Blow bubbles while in the bathtub, blow in a bowl of milk or pudding (not a cup; we don’t want to teach a behavior we have to undo).
-Just blow.
+Blow bubbles while in the bathtub, blow bubbles in a bowl of milk or pudding (not a cup — we don’t want to teach a behavior we have to undo!) … just blow.

-- We have found use of the Wilbarger oral pressure protocol to be incredibly valuable for most kids exhibiting mouth stuffing.
+- We have found the use of the Wilbarger oral pressure protocol↗ to be incredibly valuable for most kids exhibiting mouth stuffing.
 This is interesting, considering that the method was devised as a treatment for oral hypersensitivity (oral defensiveness).
-You have to have direct training from a therapist trained in the Wilbarger techniques to know how to use this strategy—we can’t teach it to you in this forum, but ask your therapist about it.
+You have to have direct training from a therapist trained in the Wilbarger techniques to know how to use this strategy — we can’t teach it to you in this forum, but ask your therapist about it.

 - Put only a single bite-size portion of the foods most commonly overstuffed in front of the child until that portion size is learned, then gradually increase.

-- Use a template on the plate showing the bite-sized portion (a laminated photo?) or have this on a card in front of the child next to her plate to visually cue her on the right amount.
+- Use a template (for example, a laminated photo) on the plate showing the bite-sized portion, or use a card in front of the child next to their plate to visually cue them on the right amount.